Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 - The transport layer (third level) involves the physical aspects linked to transport chains, such as transport services operating on links and corridors between the port and other nodes within the transport system and the transshipment function in the nodes of the system.

-- The logistical layer (fourth level) involves organizing transport chains and their integration in the logistic chain.
+- The logistical layer (fourth level) involves organizing transport chains and their integration into the logistic chain.

-Each layer valorizes the lower layers, and there is a demand-pull exerted from the higher levels towards more basic layers.
-In a demand-driven market environment, the infrastructural layer serves the transport layer and logistical layer.
+Each layer valorizes the lower layers, and there is a demand pull exerted from the higher levels toward more basic layers.
+In a demand-driven market environment, the infrastructural layer serves the transport and logistical layers.
 The first and second levels demand a more spatial approach, whereas the functional approach prevails for the upper levels.
 The more basic the layer, the lower the responsiveness or adaptability (expressed in time) to market demand changes.
-For instance, the planning and construction of major rail infrastructures (infrastructural level) normally take many years, not including possible delays resulting from the resistance from pressure groups or due to legal complications with financial institutions or building contractors.
+For instance, the planning and construction of major rail infrastructures (infrastructural level) normally take many years, not including possible delays resulting from objections from pressure groups or due to legal complications with financial institutions or building contractors.

-The political aspect related to the provision of most basic land infrastructures further complicates and lengthens the decision-making process.
-The duration of the planning and implementation of shuttle trains on specific railway corridors (transport-level) usually varies between a few months up to one year.
+The political aspect related to the provision of basic land infrastructures further complicates and lengthens the decision-making process.
+The duration of the planning and implementation of shuttle trains on specific railway corridors (transport layer) usually varies between a few months to one year.
 At the logistical level, freight forwarders and multimodal transport operators (MTOs) can respond almost instantly to variations in the market by modifying the transport chain design, such as routing goods through the transport system.

-The differences in responsiveness on the proposed levels lead to considerable time lags between proposed structural changes on the logistical and transport levels and the necessary infrastructural adaptations needed to meet these changes adequately.
-This observation partly explains both the existing under-capacity (congestion) or overcapacity situations in the European hinterland network and port system.
+The differences in responsiveness between the layers lead to considerable time lags between proposed structural changes on the logistical and transport layers and the necessary infrastructural adaptations needed to meet these changes adequately.
+This observation partly explains the under-capacity (congestion) or overcapacity situations in the European hinterland network and port system.

 C. Stakeholders in hinterland accessibility

-Several stakeholders are involved in the land access to seaports:
+Several stakeholders are involved in land access to seaports:

-- Through the infrastructure and transport policy, supranational, national, and regional authorities significantly impact the intrinsic accessibility to seaports.
-The infrastructural investments in the links and partly also in the nodes of a transport system shape the basic access profile of a seaport.
-Moreover, the transport service operators have to comply with the regulatory specifications issued by the government, such as technical specifications for transport modes and their operational conditions.
+- Through the infrastructure and transport policy, supranational, national, and regional authorities significantly impact intrinsic accessibility to seaports.
+The infrastructural investments in links and partly also in the nodes of a transport system shape the basic access profile of a seaport.
+Moreover, transport service operators must comply with the regulatory specifications issued by governments, such as technical specifications for transport modes and their operational conditions.